Isle of Wight Guru

 Apparently, it's 'a curve representing in some sense the shortest path between two points in a surface'.

-They're on the same site as Tapnell Farm Park and the Isle of Wight Aqua Park.
+They're on the same site as Tapnell Farm Park and the Isle of Wight Aqua Park - both of which are great fun.
 You don't get free admission to the attractions, but you do get a discount if you're staying onsite.

 Geodesic dome at Tapnell Farm Isle of Wight